5.6. Visibility Check Rules

 5.6.2.
 Status of t_xmin is IN_PROGRESS

-A tuple whose t_xmin status is IN_PROGRESS is essentially invisible (Rules 3 and 4), except under one condition.
+A tuple whose t_xmin status is IN_PROGRESS is generally invisible (Rules 3 and 4), with one exception for the inserting transaction (Rule 2).

 /* t_xmin status == IN_PROGRESS */